 Complete Health of Lawrenceville offers a variety of advanced treatment options to reduce or eliminate pain while also restoring function.

-Complete Health of Lawrenceville always follows the requirements of Universal Precautions.
+Complete Health of Lawrenceville always follows the guidelines of Universal Precautions.
 However, in light of COVID-19, we are taking additional precautions to protect our patients and ourselves.
 All cleaning and disinfecting procedures are being performed multiple times throughout the day as well as in between all patient appointments.
-Physicians and staff are also wearing protective masks when interacting with and treating patients.
+If requested by the patient, Physicians will wear protective masks when interacting with and treating patients.
 To introduce and circulate fresh air, windows will be open throughout the office and treatment rooms.

 All patients will be asked to sign a COVID-19 Consent, acknowledging that you are aware of the current pandemic, how the virus is transmitted, and the symptoms associated with it.
-We will also be monitoring all patient and staff temperatures upon arrival at the office with a no-contact infrared forehead thermometer.
 We ask that ALL patients self-screen before traveling to the office for their appointments.
 Please see the self-screening guidelines listed below.

 Do you have any of the following?